Final offers of housing when homeless

 can end your temporary housing

-The council won't have to provide temporary housing while they carry out the review.
+The council will not have to provide temporary housing while they carry out the review.

 You can make a new homeless application.
 But the council could decide you're intentionally homeless unless you have a very good reason for refusing an offer.